lechatthecat/JavaChatSpa/README.md

 There is "sign in" in the app.
 This app is using only Vue.js. jQuery is NOT included.

+non-login users cannot comment in boards and cannot create boards.

 ## Cloning the project

 ```